emwalks/PlaybackInSwiftUI/README.md

 - Minimum Deployment Target iOS / iPadOS 15.6
 - Xcode 14.1 +

+## Benefits of SwiftUI for Playback?

+- Is there a reduction in code size over what would be typical in an equivalent UIKit implementation.
+- Is there a performance benefit?
+- Are there user facing benefits?

 ## About Me

 I'm a mobile software developer with a passion for audio and video streaming!
 I work across iOS and Android platforms, building frameworks used for audiovisual playback in BBC native mobile apps.